Heritage | Pilgrimage

 This favourite town of Chola Kings was also celebrated later by Vijayanagara Kings.
 The Portuguese had a commercial contact with this town during the rule of the Thanjavur Nayak Sevvappa Nayakkar and Acchuthappa Nayakkar.

 There are several historical and pilgrimage places around Nagapattinam.

 #12 of 22 Places to Visit in Thanjavur

-At a distance of 334 km from Chennai, 133 km from Madurai, 57 km from Thanjavur and 212 km from Coimbatore, Tiruchirappalli, also called Tiruchi or Trichy is the 4th largest city and administrative headquarters of Tiruchirappalli District in Tamilnadu.
+At a distance of 57 km from Thanjavur, 133 km from Madurai, 212 km from Coimbatore, and 334 km from Chennai, Tiruchirappalli, also called Tiruchi or Trichy is the 4th largest city and administrative headquarters of Tiruchirappalli district in Tamilnadu.
 Situated on the banks of the Cauvery River, Trichy is one of the famous Tourist places in Tamilnadu.

+Tiruchirappalli is home to numerous historical monuments and temples that attract tourist and pilgrims from all parts of the country throughout the year as part of Trichy tour packages.
 The history of Tiruchirappalli begins in the 3rd century BC, when it was under the rule of the Cholas.
 It was a stronghold of the early Cholas which later fell to the Pallavas.
 But the Pallavas never really managed to retain control of this strategic city and lost it to the Pandyas several times.
-Trichy continued to be in the possession of Cholas until the decline of the empire after which it became a Vijayanagara stronghold.
-Trichy came under the rule of Nayaks of Madurai after the collapse of Vijayanagara, later to the Marathas of Tanjore, the Nawabs of Carnatic, the French and finally .....
+Trichy continued to be in the possession of Cholas until .....